 Astronomer Jill Tarter is director of the Center for SETI Research at the SETI Institute.
 She was awarded the TED Prize in 2009, and at the TED Conference she wished that the TED community would “empower Earthlings everywhere to become active participants in the ultimate search for cosmic company.”
 (Her talk on why the search for alien intelligence matters is now online.)

 Yesterday the TED Blog interviewed Tarter over the phone about her TED Prize wish.
 She talked about some of the challenges and practicalities of SETI research, her new plans to help bring the world into the search for cosmic company, and a few new ideas about extraterrestrial intelligence that intrigue her.
 It’s a fascinating look at the pragmatic thinking that goes into this “stellar” project.
-Here’s a snippet:
+Read the complete interview, below.

 You’ve said the Allen Telescope Array can augment the search for signals by orders of magnitude.
 Expand on that.